codefellows/seattle-javascript-401n3/lecture-01-modular-patterns/README.md

 ## Mocha
  * unit testing framework
  * used to describe and run tests for functions

 ## Node Assert Module
 * assertion library
 * used to compare different types and throw errors

 ## Chai
  * assertion library
- * used to intelegently compare javascript types and throw meaningful errors
+ * used to intelligently compare javascript types and throw meaningful errors

 # setting up a 401n1 dev workspace
-* your a developer now your not allowed to have bad file organization habbits
+* your a developer now your not allowed to have bad file organization habits
-* make the directory `$HOME/cf/401n1`
+* make the directory `$HOME/cf/401n3`
 * use verbose file and directory names
-* use eather `-` or `_` to seporate words in your file names....
+* use either `-` or `_` to separate words in your file names....